SakoDroid/telego/README.md

 If you want to donate to telego project and keep it running, [click here](https://github.com/SakoDroid/telego/blob/master/donate.md)

 ---------------------------------
+## Upgrading to v2
+Telego v2 is a ground breaking change in Telego.
+Many new features have been added and many methods declarations have been changed.
+Some methods have been completely deprecated.
+Please read the change log before upgrading to v2 and take extra caution while upgrading.

 ## Features
 * Fast and reliable